 Call for papers – Child in the City World Conference Dublin

-Welcome to the 2020 Child in the City World Conference: Making Connections!
+Welcome to the 10th World Conference in Dublin: Making Connections!

-The International Child in the City Foundation, Dublin City Council and the Irish Department of Children and Youth Affairs invite you to attend the 10th edition of the Child in the City World Conference, to be held from 15-17 September 2020 in the beautiful city of Dublin.
+The International Child in the City Foundation, Dublin City Council and the Irish Department of Children, equality, disability, integration and youth invite you to participate in the 10th edition of the Child in the City World Conference, to be held from 5 – 7 October 2022 in the beautiful city of Dublin.

 - relevance to children’s rights and the principles of a child-friendly city, namely: